partmor/ezaero/CONTRIBUTING.rst

 Contributing
 ============

-For now ezero is a free-time project for me, hence all contributions are more than welcome!
+For now, ezero is a personal free-time project and is still very small, hence all contributions are more than welcome!

 [Section shamelessly copied and adapted from `Poliastro`_]